-Even if you are meeting someone for the first time at an informal occasion such as a party, after the bonjour introduction, the two individuals will exchange cheek kisses as a hello, as long as one of the two is a woman.
+Even if you are meeting someone for the first time at an informal occasion such as a party, after the bonjour and greeting introduction, the two individuals will exchange cheek kisses as a hello, as long as one of the two is a woman.

 And it doesn’t matter if you are French or not French.
 I found myself exchanging the bise with a fellow Parisian expat who I was meeting up with in Canada, just because we were both so used to doing so in France.

 I should mention however, that I know plenty of French women who quite dislike this etiquette behavior.
 It is one thing to greet a friend that way, however, many women prefer to keep their own personal space.

 So while a man and woman meeting (platonically) will usually exchange la bise, two men who are meeting for the first time will never exchange a “bise”.
 French Men who are meeting with close friends or family members, on the other hand, will exchange a light cheek-to-cheek air kiss.

 This is not considered unusual.
 It is rather considered on the same level as the half-hug or pat on the back that North Americans exchange when meeting a good friend.

 Note: Do not try the half-hug and pat on the back in France.
 Most French people will be taken quite aback if you try to give them a hug!